 Certified Nurse-Midwife-an individual licensed to practice as a Certified Nurse Midwife.

-Certified Registered Nurse Anesthetist-a licensed individual registered as a Certified Registered Nurse Anesthetist.
+Certified Registered Nurse Anesthetist-a licensed individual registered as a Certified Registered Nurse Anesthetist by the state in which services are rendered.
+Services rendered must be within the scope of the registration.